kiankaas/personal-soccer-stats-analysis/README.md

 **Further Analysis on Cloudy Weather Performance**

-- Out of **28 games** played in Cloudy conditions:
-  - **61%** of games ended with no goal contributions, reflecting inconsistent performance.
-  - **21%** of games resulted in multiple goal contributions, further highlighting unpredictability.
-- **Drought**: During my first year at the club, I recorded a 9-game stretch without a goal contribution in Cloudy conditions.
+- **Drought**: During my first year at the club, I recorded a **9-game** stretch without a goal contribution in Cloudy conditions.
-- **Team impact**: Throughout this 9-game stretch, my team averaged 2.0 Goals Forward per game, which is slightly below the overall 2.5 Goals Foward per game in Cloudy conditions.
+- **Team impact**: Throughout this 9-game stretch, my team averaged **2.0** Goals Forward per game, which is slightly below the overall **2.5** Goals Foward per game in Cloudy conditions.
      - While this may have played a role, it doesn't fully explain my lack of goal contributions in cloudy conditions.

-**Conclusion**:
-While my performances in Cloudy conditions show significant fluctuations, the underlying cause remains unclear based on the available data.
-Factors such as team performance, game flow, or untracked variables may have contributed to this inconsistency.
-Without additional data, it is difficult to pinpoint a definitive explanation for this trend.
+- **Post-Drought Improvement**: Following this drought, I've played **14 games** in Cloudy conditions and averaged **1.0 goal contributions per game**, demonstrating clear improvement.

+**Conclusion**: Although I initially struggled in Cloudy conditions, my improved performances after the drought suggest I adapted and became more effective over time.
+This demonstrates my ability to overcome challenges and maintain consistency across varying weather conditions.

 ### 3. Individual Impact on Match Outcomes